Thoughts on the lifecycle of a cotton T shirt, sustainability, and fast fashion

 It helps to be aware of the problem, and we need to find better solutions, both for what we buy and for the industry as a whole.
 Here are my 6 suggestions for how each of us can make a positive difference with our buying choices.

-- Consider purchases thoughtfully and avoid impulse buys, including “sales” and "bargains" which aren't actually sales or bargains!
+Consider purchases carefully and avoid impulse buys, including “sales” and "bargains" which aren't actually sales or bargains!

-- Look after our clothes so they last for years, including repairing them or having them mended
+Look after your clothes so they last for years, including repairing them or having them mended

 So, to repeat my earlier sentiment, I’m with Vivienne Westwood when she said, “Buy less, choose well, make it last.
 Quality, not quantity.”
 Try to keep quality, beauty and sustainability top of mind when you shop (this seems like a good philosophy to apply to most things in life).